 Diversify your career opportunities and join Australia’s best swimming teachers with the AUSTSWIM Teacher of Swimming and Water Safety accreditation.
 AUSTSWIM Licenced Teachers have water safety experience that is second-to-none, helping to empower people and encourage active lifestyles.

 The base level accreditation for becoming a swimming and water safety teacher:

 AUSTSWIM Teacher of Swimming and Water Safety (TSW)

-Once a swimming and water safety teacher has gained the base level accreditation extension courses can be undertaken to grow knowledge and experience and gain an additional accreditation that recognises the skill gained :
+Once a swimming and water safety teacher has gained the base level accreditation, extension courses can be undertaken to grow knowledge and experience and gain an additional accreditation that recognises the new skills gained.